leonomar8/library-management/README.md

 ├── Procfile*                # EBS startup config: runs gunicorn with uvicorn for ASGI support ├── README.md
 └── requirements.txt         # Python dependencies

-Procfile Note: Elastic Beanstalk expects a WSGI-compatible interface, but FastAPI is ASGI-based.
-To bridge this, use Gunicorn with the Uvicorn worker to serve FastAPI properly.
 ```

 ## 8. Annex